sohelshaikh74/Calculator/README.md

 # Calculator
-First Project using html, css and javascript
+First Project using html, css and javascript.